Local Analogs of Little Red Dots: Optical Variability and Evidence for an Active Galatic Nucleus Origin: Sample and Data

-We start from a massive black hole (MBHs) sample constructed in \cite{Lin2024SCPMA..6709811L}, which contains Green pea galaxies (GPs) with broad \ha\ emission at $z<0.4$ selected from LAMOST and SDSS spectroscopic surveys.
+We start from a massive black hole (MBH) sample constructed in \cite{Lin2024SCPMA..6709811L}, which contains Green Pea galaxies (GPs) with broad \ha\ emission at $z<0.4$ selected from Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST) and Sloan Digital Sky Survey (SDSS) spectroscopic surveys.
 To briefly summarize the selection method, we first subtracted the continuum emission using {\tt pPXF} based on composite spectrum models.
 We then decomposed their \ha\ emission lines into narrow, wide, and broad (if present) components, referenced by the narrow-line profiles of \sii\ or \oiii.
 From 2190 GP spectra, we identified 59 candidate MBHs with broad \ha\ emission.
-For these sources, we adopted the parameter measurements (e.g., BH mass) derived in \cite{Lin2024SCPMA..6709811L}.
+For these sources, we adopted the parameter measurements (e.g., Black hole mass) derived in \cite{Lin2024SCPMA..6709811L}.

-Subsequently, \cite{Lin2025ApJ...980L..34L} identified seven local analogs of LRD within this sample, based on similar observational characteristics, i.e., V-shaped UV-optical SED, broad-line emission, and compact morphology.
+Subsequently, \cite{Lin2025ApJ...980L..34L} identified seven local analogs of LRDs within this sample, based on similar observational characteristics, i.e., V-shaped UV-optical SED, broad-line emission, and compact morphology.
+We use the term ``local LRDs'' to refer to local analogs of LRDs for convenience.
+For a detailed discussion of the uncertainties in the sample selection, we refer the reader to \citet{Lin2025ApJ...980L..34L}.
 In Figure~\ref{fig:spec} we show an example of their SEDs covering rest-frame wavelength from $\sim 0.1$ to $20\, \mu m$.
-For comparison, we also show the best-match LRD's SED (JADES; PID 1181, PI: Eisenstein) in red, which was reported in \cite{Setton2025ApJ...995..118S}.
+For comparison, we also show the best-match LRD's SED taken in the JWST Advanced Deep Extragalactic Survey (JADES, PI: Eisenstein, GTO\#1181) in red, which was reported in \cite{Setton2025ApJ...995..118S}.